 Today, the great crossing can begin.
 Once our equipment is loaded into our pulks, we leave camp and head towards the east coast of the

 island which is covered with pack ice for much of the year.
 Over two days, we travel along glaciers in an Arctic atmosphere, immersed in this blank and infinite landscapes punctuated only by mountains.

 The valley finally opens up onto the frozen sea, a grandiose spectacle of the pack ice which covers the east coast of Spitsbergen.
 Depending on the weather we move on the snow or ice, past seals basking in the sun.
 This is polar bear territory; we may have the chance to see the magnificent bears which dominate these lands.

 Next, we leave the pack ice and head up onto the Nordsyssel glacier.
 We cross a pass at 230m whichoverlooks the surrounding valleys

 We finish our descent into the largest valley of Svalbard - it is more than 40 km long.
-The tank will then join us and we drive to Longyearbyen where we will find the comfort of our guesthouse.
+The Snowcat will then re-join us and we drive to Longyearbyen where we will find the comfort of our guesthouse.

 Our extreme adventures are only for those with a very high level of fitness.

 trip, we must stress the difficulty of getting help in an emergency evacuation.
 Radio links

 are non-existent and health centres are very often far away.
 Your guide is a qualified first